Reverse Mathematics and parameter-free Transfer: Reverse Mathematics and Nonstandard Analysis

-Now, while $(\exists^{2})$ and $(S^{2})$ correspond to two of the `Big Five systems', the functional $(\E_{2})$ constitutes full second-order comprehension from $Z_{2}$, and plays a central role in \emph{reverse topology}, as explored in \cite{hunter}.
-This leads us to the following foundational claim regarding `mathematical naturalness' of logical systems, as qualified by Simpson in \cite{simpson2}*{I.12} as follows: \begin{quote} From the above it is clear that the five basic systems $\RCA_{0}$, $\WKL_{0}$, $\ACA_{0}$, $\ATR_{0}$, $\FIVE$ arise naturally from investigations of the Main Question.
-The proof that these systems are mathematically natural is provided by Reverse Mathematics. \end{quote} Given the equivalences proved in Sections \ref{thefirst} and \ref{thelast}, it would seem that $\paai$ and $\Paai$ also count as (ordinary-) mathematically natural, in direct contrast to the view certain people hold regarding Nonstandard Analysis.
-The same can be said for $\PAAI$ from Section \ref{hopla} in the context of `non-ordinary' mathematics, like the topology discussed in \cite{hunter}*{\S3.4}.
-In other words, \emph{Nonstandard Analysis never looked so standard}.
+\begin{rem}[On mathematical naturalness]\rm We have proved the equivalence between respectively the comprehension\footnote{Note that $(\exists^{2})$ and $(S^{2})$ constitute comprehension principles; these are respectively equivalent to $(\mu^{2})$ and $(\mu_{1})$, modulo a dash of choice, namely $\QFAC^{1,1}$.} principles $(\mu^{2})$ and $(\mu_{1})$, and the Transfer principle limited respectively to $\Pi_{1}^{0}$ and $\Pi_{1}^{1}$-formulas, and this over a weak base theory based on $\efa+\WKL$.
+Now, $(\exists^{2})$ and $(S^{2})$ correspond to two of the `Big Five systems', which leads us to the following foundational claim regarding `mathematical naturalness' of logical systems, as qualified by Simpson in \cite{simpson2}*{I.12}: \begin{quote} From the above it is clear that the five basic systems $\RCA_{0}$, $\WKL_{0}$, $\ACA_{0}$, $\ATR_{0}$, $\FIVE$ arise naturally from investigations of the Main Question.
+The proof that these systems are mathematically natural is provided by Reverse Mathematics. \end{quote} Given the equivalences proved above, it would seem that $\paai$ and $\Paai$ also count as mathematically natural, in direct contrast to the view certain people\footnote{As discussed in \cite{samsynt}, both Alain Connes and Errett Bishop have expressed extremely negative (but unfounded) opinions of Nonstandard Analysis.} hold regarding Nonstandard Analysis.
+In other words, \emph{Nonstandard Analysis never looked so standard}. \end{rem} \begin{ack}\rm We are grateful to the anonymous referee for the many helpful suggestions, including the observation that $(\exists^{2})$ could be omitted from the base theory in Corollary \ref{horkings}, as well as the correction to \cite{yama1}*{Theorem 2.2} from Remark \ref{omdageaandringt}. \end{ack}

 \begin{bibdiv} \begin{biblist}